YonghShan/leetcode-problems/Notes.md

   *Algorithm:*

-  - Convert a and b into integers x and y, x will be used to keep an answer, and y for the carry.
+  - Convert a and b into [BigInteger](https://docs.oracle.com/javase/7/docs/api/java/math/BigInteger.html)s x and y, x will be used to keep an answer, and y for the carry.
   - While carry is nonzero: `y != 0`:
     - Current answer without carry is XOR of x and y: `answer = x^y`.
     - Current carry is left-shifted AND of x and y: `carry = (x & y) << 1`.